harshnehal1996/ML_OPS/README.md

 We plan to use timm-efficientnet-b2 as an encoder as it has 7M parameters which are pretrained and Unet as decoder which has 4 Million parameters required to be trained.
 The segmentation_head API from segmentation_models.pytorch will help us define the number of channels in the output mask.

-TIMM models are scriptable and exportable.
-Hence we plan to use torchFX to visualize output of different layers.
-The trained models will be exported to ONNX format.
-TIMM also provides the functionality to build data augmentation pipelines.
+TIMM models are scriptable, exportable and also provides the functionality to build data augmentation pipelines.

 Project Organization
 ------------